doncan-orozco/openpokedex/README.md

-# OpenPokeDex Rails App
+# OpenPokedex Rails App

-Welcome to the **OpenPokeDex Rails App**!
+Welcome to the **OpenPokedex Rails App**!
 This web application allows users to explore information about their favorite Pokémon using data from the [PokeAPI](https://pokeapi.co/).

 ## Features

 - **Pokédex Search**: Users can search for Pokémon by name or Pokédex number.
+(Coming soon!)
 - **Detailed Pokémon Information**: View comprehensive details about each Pokémon, including their type, abilities, base stats, and evolutions.
 - **Beautiful Pokémon Artwork**: High-quality official artwork of Pokémon is displayed.
 - **User-Friendly Interface**: The app provides an intuitive and responsive user interface.